 - Guide 1: How to Remove BrowseFox from Windows.

-- Guide 2: Get rid of BrowseFox from Mac OS X.
+- Guide 2: Get rid of BrowseFox on Mac OS X.

-- Guide 3: Remove BrowseFox from Google Chrome.
+- Guide 3: Remove BrowseFox in Google Chrome.

 - Guide 4: Erase BrowseFox from Mozilla Firefox.